Art piece that creates kaleidoscopic colored shadows.

 Note that RS422 and RS485 are similar.
 Each RS422 line is one-way, with a fixed transmitter and receiver.
 RS485 allows multidirectional communication by tri-stating when not transmitting.
 Since we only need one-way communication, either kind of transceiver will work.

 I used capacitive termination for the RS422 line.
 See this application note for details.
-This worked fine with my ~20ft ethernet cable, although I didn't test the waveform with an oscilloscope.
+This worked fine with my ~25ft ethernet cable, and the scope traces looked fine.
 We're likely to need some termination at our cable length and data rate.
 However, using a 120 ohm resistor means that each RS485 line will burn a moderate amount of power.
 Capacitive coupling means that it will only consume power when the line is active (and even, much less).
 I used 1300pF capacitors.

 I started with the receiver boards.
 Here are the requirements for these boards: